jsherman256/covid-air/content/tweets/common-ventilation-issues-pt5.md

 ![Picture of a rooftop unit with arrows showing where air enters and leaves](/rtu-annotated.jpg)

+---

 This is typical of a constant problem with the industry.
 There is no incentive to fix broken dampers.
 - It costs money
 - Costs effort and time
 - Increases utilities bill
 - No one will notice
 - No oversight or enforcement

 Why bother?
 And so they remain broken.

-2 things we can do is work on regulations to fix this (good luck) and educating people to advocate for themselves.
+Two things we can do is work on regulations to fix this (good luck) and educating people to advocate for themselves.
 If there's high CO2 levels or smells linger for too long, first check the air flow.
 If it's fine, ask the building operator to ensure the dampers are working.